 Marching Ants Animation - Stroke Path Animation

-In this tutorial you will learn how to use the Path animator for something different than a simple self-drawing effect.
+In this tutorial you will learn how to use the SVG path generator for something different than a simple self-drawing effect.

 You will find a written version of this tutorial below.